Netatwork-de/aurelia-i18n-tools/docs/internals/json-translation-data.md

 This file can then be modified by external tools to localize an application.

 ## Schema
-The following schema represents the data in an `i18n.json` file.
+The following schema represents the data in an `i18n.json` file.<br>
+Note, that dates must always be represented as an ISO 8601 date string in the UTC time zone.
 ```js
 {
     "version": 2,